Ehrenfest's theorem beyond the Ehrenfest time

-In order to construct our classical approximation to the quantum trajectory, we use the Wigner function.
-The Wigner function $\WW[\rho]$ of a density matrix $\rho$ is a real-valued function on phase space.
-In this paper, we will only discuss the Wigner function of mixtures of Gaussian states.
-Hence we are using $\WW[\cdot]$ essentially as a compact notation for discussing Gaussian states and Gaussian distributions, without the Wigner functions playing a key role in the argument.
-In particular, we only need to know three facts about the Wigner function: \begin{enumerate} \item When $\rho$ is a Gaussian state, $\WW[\rho]$ is a Gaussian probability distribution on phase space with the same respective mean and variance: $\WW[\tauQas] = \tauCas$. \item When $\rho$ is a mixture of Gaussian states, $\WW[\rho]$ is a mixture of the respective Gaussian distributions, because $\WW[\cdot]$ is a linear mapping. \item The Weyl trace formula in the special case of the expectation value of a function $V$ of position for a Gaussian state
+The Weyl representation and the closely related Wigner function are not necessary for stating our main result, Theorem~\ref{thm:mainResult}, but in its proof and in Corollary~\ref{cor:Main} we make use of these three facts: \begin{enumerate} \item When $\rho$ is a Gaussian state, its Wigner function $\WW[\rho]$ is a Gaussian probability distribution on phase space with the same mean and covariance: $\WW[\tauQas] = \tauCas$. \item When $\rho$ is a mixture of Gaussian states, $\WW[\rho]$ is a mixture of the respective Gaussian distributions, because $\WW[\cdot]$ is a linear map. \item The Weyl trace formula in the special case of the expectation value of a function $V$ of position for a Gaussian state is